michiya/azure-storage-logging/README.rst

 =====================

-*azure-storage-logging* provides functionality to send output from the standard Python logging APIs to Windows Azure Storage.
+*azure-storage-logging* provides functionality to send output from the standard Python logging APIs to Microsoft Azure Storage.

 Dependencies
 ------------